aaravamudan2014/Akshay-Aravamudan/_site/README.md

   research interest and to maintain a record of works, both academic and extra-curricular, that I have completed throughout my ongoing academic career.
 You can find my resume

+## News
+ Our paper "Anytime User Engagement Prediction in Information Cascades for Arbitrary Observation Periods" has been accepted to AAAI 2023!
+Super excited to be presenting our work in Washington, D.C, come February.
+More details to follow soon.

 ## Bio

 I joined [Florida Tech](https://www.fit.edu) at 2014 to purse my Bachelor's degree in computer engineering.
 I started with an interest in microcontrollers and microcomputers.
 During my undergraduate years, I developed a passion for machine learning, starting with a naive bayes classification tool.
 I got interested in the intricacies involved in developing complex models, which eventually led me down the path of neural networks.
 I ended up taking courses like Pattern Recognition and Neural Networks.
 I continued onto pursue my Master's degree, working under adviesement of [Dr. Georgios Anagnastopolous](https://www.fit.edu/faculty-profiles/3/georgios-anagnostopoulos/).
 My master's thesis dealt with the study of information spread and more specifically utilizing it better understand the spread of software vulnerabilities in their domains.